0330 822 0505

 Maximise your chance of approval with specialist advice from a mortgage expert.

-Factors affecting borrowing amount
+Factors affecting the borrowing amount

 There are several key criteria that lenders will assess alongside the amount of spare income you have per month and your credit history.
 Let’s take a look at them now and how they might affect how much you’re able to borrow: